La Hire: Computer games

 La Hire appears in Age of Empires II (1999) in the Joan of Arc campaign.
 A powerful "Champion"-class infantry unit, he is portrayed as an accomplished and capable yet Hulk-like brute that refers to himself in the third person.
 His remarks include "La Hire wishes to kill something", "The blood on La Hire's sword is almost dry", and "La Hire's sword is not bloody enough!".

 La Hire is featured as a character in the tactical roleplaying video game Jeanne d'Arc (2005).
 In the game, La Hire is depicted as an axe-wielding lion beastman warrior and mercenary, known for his overwhelming strength and a fiery temperament.

 In Wars and Warriors: Joan of Arc (2004), La Hire is a playable character who is portrayed as a giant with stunning strength.
 He fights with a massive club.

 In Armored Core: For Answer (2008), one of the featured mechs is designated TYPE-LAHIRE.
 La Hire is also a character in Koei's Bladestorm: The Hundred Years' War (2015).

 La Hire has a less than significant appearance in Age of Empires IV (2021) during the "Battle of Patay" mission of the Hundred Years War campaign.
 He does not appear physically, in fact his only depiction in the game is his name, but players can hire squads of Royal Knights from him during the mission.

+The character Henri Le Massif in the Total War: Warhammer series of games, and the Warhammer tabletop-game version of this character, are based on La Hire.